 - Bill Clinton may have let China into the WTO, but he was not around to see or act on China’s behavior.
 Essentially 100% of job losses occurred under Bush, either directly or as a result of the 2008 crash.
 Obama had no opportunity to do anything: his first two years were spent avoiding a depression, and after that the Republican Congress shut down government.

-- That Republican Congress deserves public exposure.
-Its stated objective was non-cooperation with Obama on all issues, so as to slow recovery for the 2016 election.
+- That Republican Congress has never received its deserved public exposure.
+Its stated objective was non-cooperation with Obama on all issues,.
 They understood perfectly what stimulus is good for, and they made sure it didn’t happen—with the proven-bogus “balanced-budget amendment”.
-The Republican Party deliberately kept the country poor.
+The Republican Party deliberately kept the country poor for the 2016 election

 - On meat and potatoes issues Trump is not a rebel, he’s a Republican.
 His primary effect on the economy was through the tax cuts.
 Those were properly the Koch organization tax cuts—delivered as ordered to the primary donors to the Republican Party.